Amawta-labs/TESC/README.md

 ## 🌐 AMAWTA Research
 A father, a son, and an AI partner exploring deterministic cognition in LLMs.
 Independent lab · Santiago, Chile · 2025

+## 🙏 Acknowledgments

+We thank:
+- [Thunder Compute](https://www.thundercompute.com) for one‑click GPU instances that accelerated our experiments.
+- [SambaNova Systems](https://www.sambanova.ai) for an OpenAI‑compatible function‑calling interface and developer support that enabled cross‑model structured‑output validation.
+- [OpenAI](https://openai.com) for tools and research infrastructure that supported parts of this work.

+Trademarks and names remain the property of their respective owners.
+This acknowledgment does not imply endorsement or partnership.
 # 5) (Optional) Use SambaNova models (function calling)
 ```
 export SAMBA_API_KEY="<your_sambanova_key>"